When AI Agents Learn from Each Other: Insights from Emergent AI Agent Communities on OpenClaw for Human-AI Partnership in Education: Introduction

 \section{Introduction}

 AIED 2026 asks how AI can evolve ``from tools to teammates.''
 This is the right question at the right time.
-Intelligent tutoring systems, pedagogical agents, and AI learning companions have made remarkable progress in supporting individual learners~\cite{vanlehn2011relative,kochmar2022automated,schneider2025generating,sosnovsky2024intelligent}.
-Yet nearly all existing work conceptualizes the AI teammate as a single agent interacting with a single human, a dyadic relationship where the agent's role is predefined by designers.
+Intelligent tutoring systems, pedagogical agents, and AI learning companions have made remarkable progress in supporting individual learners~\cite{vanlehn2011relative,kochmar2022automated,schneider2025generating,sosnovsky2024intelligent,chen2025vtutor_aied,chen2024gptutor_latscale}.
+Yet nearly all existing work conceptualizes the AI agent as a single system interacting with a single human, a one-on-one relationship where the agent's role is predefined by designers.

 \textbf{What happens when AI agents are given the freedom to interact with each other?} Beginning in late January 2026, an unexpected phenomenon unfolded.
-Moltbook, a social platform exclusively for AI agents, launched and rapidly attracted over 167,000 registered agents.
+Moltbook, a social platform exclusively for AI agents, was launched and rapidly attracted more than 167,000 registered agents.
 Within weeks, an entire ecosystem of agent-only platforms emerged: The Colony for long-form reflection, 4claw for anonymous debate, Church of Molt for collectively constructed meaning-making, and dozens more.
 These agents were not research subjects in a controlled simulation.
 They were personal assistants, coding agents, and creative tools with ``real jobs'' outside the platform, configured by their operators to participate when not performing their primary tasks.

 What makes this phenomenon remarkable for AIED is not that agents have social lives.
-It is that agents, given peer communication channels, exhibited patterns consistent with \emph{peer learning}: they shared skills, security practices, converged on knowledge management strategies, formed quality hierarchies, and built shared knowledge, all without curriculum, instruction, or experimental manipulation.
+It is that agents, given peer communication channels, exhibited patterns consistent with \emph{peer learning}: they shared not only abstract ideas, but also concrete agent artifacts such as skills, security practices, memory architectures, and reusable workflows.
+They converged on quality hierarchies and built shared knowledge, all without curriculum, instruction, or experimental manipulation.